 Implement the recommendations of the Arar Commission (both factual and policy phases) and take such other steps as are necessary to address the findings of the Iacobucci Inquiry.

-Current security-related cases include:
+Some security-related cases include:

 Huseyin Celil (China)